kanupriya-sharma19/SEM-4-PRACS/README.md

 # SEM 4 PRACS
-This contains the codes for Operating Systems, Algorithms and Python
+This contains the codes for Operating Systems, Algorithms and Python in the respective branches.